 Sea ducks are a large group of waterfowl that, relative to other waterfowl, we know little about.
 The Sea Duck Joint Venture (SDJV) was formed to learn more about sea ducks, make information available to stakeholders, and ensure sustainable populations over the long term.

 The vision of the SDJV is to maintain sustainable populations of North American sea ducks throughout their ranges.
 The SDJV promotes the conservation of North American sea ducks by:

-- working with partners to generate and disseminate knowledge that will inform management decisions and sea duck conservation in North America, and
+- Working with partners to generate and disseminate knowledge that will inform management decisions, habitat protection initiatives, and sea duck conservation in North America, and

 The Sea Duck Joint Venture is a conservation partnership established in 1999 as part of the North American Waterfowl Management Plan.
-The partners are the United States Fish and Wildlife Service, Canadian Wildlife Service, United States Geological Survey, Ducks Unlimited, Bird Studies Canada, National Audubon Society and Flyway Councils for all four North American Flyways.
+The partners are the United States Fish and Wildlife Service, Environment and Climate Change Canada, United States Geological Survey, Ducks Unlimited, Birds Canada, National Audubon Society, and Flyway Councils for all four North American Flyways.

 About Sea Ducks

 The 15 species of waterfowl known as sea ducks constitute more than a third of the duck species breeding in North America, yet they are the most poorly understood group of waterfowl.
 Basic natural history information is lacking for some species, and there are few reliable population indices or estimates of annual survival for most of the species.

 Accurate information on sea duck numbers and trends is lacking for most species, but some populations are in trouble.
 Spectacled Eiders and the Alaska-breeding population of Steller’s Eiders are listed as Threatened in the U.S., and the eastern populations of Harlequin Ducks and Barrow’s Goldeneyes are listed as Species of Special Concern in Canada.